mattfeltonma/azure-network-journey/README.md

 In this pattern there is a hub virtual network in each region withan ExpressRoute Gateway.
 Hub virtual networks are not peered.
 An ExpressRoute bowtie has been setup.
 Global peering between hub virtual networks has not been setup.
 Traffic between Azure regions routes across MSEEs to provide intra-region and inter-region routing.

-This pattern may be used in an attemp to save on peering costs.
+This pattern may be used in an attempt to save on peering costs.
 I do not recommended this pattern for production workloads.

 *Benefits*
 * Workloads in different Azure regions can communicate with each other by using the MSEE (Microsoft Enterprise Edge) routers.